Altitude Training, Pace Specificity, and Marathon Success: A Coach’s Playbook

 3. Mixing environments – a couple of long runs up the mountain and the rest of your speed work on the flat – gives the best of both worlds.

-The science is clear: you need the physiological edge from altitude and the neuromuscular specificity of sea‑level work.
+What the evidence tells us: you need the physiological edge from altitude and the neuromuscular specificity of sea‑level work.

-Turning the Insight into Self‑Coaching
+Turning the insight into self‑coaching

 1. Define personalised pace zones – instead of relying on a generic “easy” or “hard” label, break your training into five zones: recovery, aerobic base, tempo, race‑pace, and VO₂‑max.
 Knowing your exact heart‑rate or perceived‑effort ranges lets you target the right stimulus each day.